 The City of Fort Bragg does not have any land zoned for agricultural purposes nor does it have any commercial agricultural activities within or adjacent to the City limits so the 2019 Housing Element update will not impact agricultural resources.

-The proposed project would have No Impact on Agricultural and Forestry Resources.
+The proposed project would have No Impact on Agricultural and Forestry Resources because the City does not have any land that is zoned for agricultural purposes.

 III.
 AIR QUALITY.